victorcruz90/expenses_dashboard/README.md

 2. Current_fornight_balance and year_savings are not updating with the change in datatable.(Solved)

 3. DataTable is not connect to date range picker.
 Cannot filter data by date range.
-(Functionality postponed)
+(Solved)

-4. When selecting dropwdown dates, the updated graph has random gaps between the bins.
+4. When selecting dropwdown dates, the updated graph has random gaps between the bins (Solved).

+5. Data range picker filter bar charts and overides the dropdown filtering.

 # Current Developments